Smoking Cessation - Prevention Summary Table

 blue blue - Healthy People 2030 target

-Measure Name Quitting Smoking Clinicians' Advice to Quit Smoking Evidence-based Cessation Aids
+Measure Name Quitting Smoking Clinicians' Advice to Quit Smoking Evidence-based Cessation Treatment

 Measure